mpleroux/pinboard_clone/README.md

 An experiment to vibe-code a barebones, single user clone of the social bookmarking website Pinboard using Claude Code.
 Bookmarking utilities are undoubtedly easy for LLMs to create given how much prior art already exists out there.

-All updates will be created using prompts to help me become more familiar with the process of vibe-coding and its limitations.
-This is not intended to replace a more thorough AI workflow that utilizes context, skills, subagents, etc.
+All updates will be created [using prompts](docs/prompt-history.md) to help me become more familiar with the process of vibe-coding and its limitations.
+This is not intended to replace a more professional AI workflow that utilizes context, skills, subagents, etc. I'm currently more details about that in the Traversy Media course [Coding with AI](https://www.traversymedia.com/coding-with-ai).

 ## Features